hootsuite/microservice-graph-explorer/README.md

 # Architecture
 ![Microservice Graph Explorer Architecture](/img/microservice-graph-explorer-architecture.png?raw=true "Microservice Graph Explorer Architecture")

-When a user opens a browser to the MGE app, a new websocket connection is opened connecting that browser to the backend MGE app.
-This connection is used to push front end app state and receive events from the backend Status poller.
+When a user opens a browser to view the MGE app, a new websocket connection is opened which connects to the backend MGE app.
+This connection is used to push front end app state and receive events from the backend status poller.
 As a user navigates around the app, the front end sends application state to the backend so that the backend can poll the correct services and report back with health.
 This allows the UI to synchronize state between all users.